Curtis Teets · 30-year Columbus restoration veteran.

 1920s–40s homes with aging clay tile laterals.
 Tree root intrusion common.
 Clay soil prevents drainage after backup.
 Clintonville sees frequent backups during spring thaw and heavy storms.

 Pre-1900 sandstone sewer pipes deteriorate and crack.
 Combined sewer system serves dense historic blocks.
-Below-grade basements make sewage backup catastrophic.
+Below-grade spaces make sewage backup catastrophic.
 Heritage properties require specialized restoration.

 1970s–90s suburban development with aging laterals.
 Rapid groundwater rise during storms overwhelms local sewer capacity.
 Westerville development is outpacing infrastructure improvements — backup risk increasing.

-Historic neighborhood with deferred infrastructure investment.
+Historic neighborhood with aging water infrastructure.
 Combined sewer aging.
 Basement properties common — sewage backup potential high.
 Linden residents should verify sewer rider coverage now.

 Also serving: Upper Arlington, Bexley, New Albany, Hilliard, Powell, Dublin, Gahanna, Pickerington, Grove City, Reynoldsburg, Grandview Heights, Blacklick, Canal Winchester — all of Franklin County and surrounding areas.